 How to Get Rid of Dry, Rough Elbows

-Even if you don’t consider your complexion to be overly dry, there’s a strong possibility that you’re dealing with dryness in at least a single spot: your elbows.
+Even if you don’t consider yourself as someone with dry skin, there’s a strong possibility that you’re dealing with dryness in at least a single spot: your elbows.
 Think back to last time you tried to get a faux glow.
 You surely had to pay your elbows extra attention, thoroughly exfoliating them help reduce the chance the self-tanner would soak into any dry patches.
 The thick skin over your elbows certainly seems to be more prone to dryness, but why?
-That’s what we wanted to know—and why we reached out to an expert for help.
-Find out the answer—plus, how to get rid of ashy elbows—below.
+That’s what we wanted to know — and why we reached out to an expert for help.
+Find out the answer including how to get rid of ashy elbows, below.

 What Causes Dry, Rough Elbows?